esa/pyoptgra/README.rst

 ---------------------

 The maximum allowed violation of each constraint can be set with the *c_tol* property of the passed problem.
+Setting constraint tolerances to zero may lead to divergence.

 >>> import pygmo
 >>> import pyoptgra